laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 ### Create the plugin

 Start by [creating the plugin with `yo joplin`](../get_started/plugins.md).
-The CodeMirror 6 editor is still new, so make sure the `joplin` generator is up-to-date.
+The beta Markdown editor is still new, so make sure the `joplin` generator is up-to-date.

 You should now have a directory structure similar to the following:
 ```text